 "ATLANTA, GA â€” The Centers for Disease Control and Prevention (CDC) has issued a warning for healthcare providers and patients to be aware of a potential risk of infection from certain devices used during many open-heart surgeries.

 Medical Editor: John P. Cunha, DO, FACOEP

 Cardiogen-82 (rubidium Rb 82 generator) is a diagnostic aid used for Positron Emission Tomography (PET) imaging of the myocardium under rest or pharmacologic stress conditions to evaluate regional myocardial perfusion in adult patients with suspected or existing coronary artery disease.
-Common side effects include unintended radiation exposure.
+Common side effects of Cardiogen-82 include unintended radiation exposure.
 Induction of cardiovascular stress can be associated with serious heart and breathing problems.